 This hash uses chorizo.
-My chorizo comes from a local supplier based in Northumberland, and the sausage is less salty and produces less oil than some of the commercial Spanish sausage I have used.
 And now that root season is upon us, you can experiment with your roots and make up a fantastic colourful hash.
 Stick a fried egg on the top and release the tomato ketchup from the grasp of your little ones; it is the one time I will forgive anybody for having a squirt of the dreaded red stuff on a home cooked meal.

 Smokey 3 Root Northumbrian Chorizo and Spinach Hash

 1 onion, sliced

 1 chorizo sausage, sliced